Prescribing Policy & Pharmacy Standards

 2. Prescriber documents in EHR encounter note

-3. If serious: Medical Director notified within 24 hours, FDA MedWatch filed, pharmacy partner notified with lot details
+3. If serious: Medical Director notified within 24 hours, FDA MedWatch filed, pharmacy partner notified with lot details (compounded products) or manufacturer pharmacy notified (branded products)

 4. Replacement product shipped at pharmacy’s cost if quality-related